-Table 8 presents the results of the estimation of the multi-sector model.
+Results.-Table 8 presents the results of the estimation of the multisector model.
 In row 1, I assume equal shipping cost parameters across sectors, i.e., $\phi_A = \phi_M = \phi_O$.
-The point estimate of ζ is 31.25, while the average real income loss from the border change equals 16.04%.
-This is reassuringly close to the corresponding estimate in the one-sector model (15.55%).
+The point estimate of ζ is 31.25, while the average real income loss from the border change equals 16.04 percent.
+This is reassuringly close to the corresponding estimate in the one-sector model (15.55 percent).

 Rows 2 to 4 of Table 8 estimate the model with alternative shipping cost parameters.
-Recall that, according to the reduced-form estimates of Section 2.5 (columns 1 to 3 in Table 3), the employment share of agriculture decreased in border counties after 1920.
+Recall that, according to the reduced-form estimates of Section IE (columns 1 to 3 in Table 3), the employment share of agriculture decreased in border counties after 1920.
 The manufacturing share did not change significantly, while the share of the other sector increased in border counties.
 These results are consistent with a world in which shipping costs were the lowest in agriculture, followed by manufacturing and then by the other sector.
-Therefore, row 2 of Table 8 estimates the model under the assumptions that shipping cost parameter φ was the 50% higher in manufacturing and 100% higher in the other sector than in agriculture.37 Row 3 estimates the model under the assumptions that the manufacturing parameter equaled the agricultural one but the parameter of the other sector was 100% higher.
-Finally, row 4 estimates the model under even more extreme cross-sector differences in shipping costs (φ_M 100% higher, φ_O 200% higher than φ_A).
+Therefore, row 2 of Table 8 estimates the model under the assumptions that shipping cost parameter φ was 50 percent higher in manufacturing and 100 percent higher in the other sector than in agriculture.37 Row 3 estimates the model under the assumptions that the manufacturing parameter equaled the agricultural one but the parameter of the other sector was 100 percent higher.
+Finally, row 4 estimates the model under even more extreme cross-sector differences in shipping costs (φ_M 100 percent higher, φ_Q 200 percent higher than φ_A).

-The losses from the border are somewhat lower under higher shipping costs, in line with the intuition of Section 6.1.
-However, the estimates of average real income losses vary in a tight range around the estimate coming from my baseline one-sector framework (between 14.97% and 16.04%).
+The losses from the border are somewhat lower under higher shipping costs, in line with the intuition of Section VA.
+However, the estimates of average real income losses vary in a tight range around the estimate coming from my baseline one-sector framework (between 14.97 percent and 16.04 percent).
 Taken together, the results of this section suggest that my headline quantitative finding is robust to incorporating multiple sectors in the model.